Jayashree-S1204/Portfolio-Simple-Website/README.md

-# Portfolio-Simple-Website
+# Portfolio Website

-Developed a simple and responsive portfolio website consisting of a Home Page and Contact Page using HTML and CSS.
-The website features a clean design, easy navigation, and a user-friendly interface to present personal information and allow visitors to connect through a simple contact form.
+## Features
+- Simple and responsive design
+- Home Page with personal introduction
+- Contact Page with contact form
+- Easy navigation
+- Developed using HTML and CSS

+## Technologies Used
+- HTML5
+- CSS3

+## How to View
+- Download or clone the project
+- Open the project folder
+- Run `index.html` in any web browser

+## Contribution
+- Improve website responsiveness
+- Add new pages and features
+- Enhance UI design
+- Fix bugs and optimize performance

+## Thank You
+Thank you for visiting this project.
+Your support, feedback, and suggestions are greatly appreciated.